bcgov/invasivesbc/app/README.md

 # Release to Test Flight (WIP)

 - Assumptions:
-	- You've got access to app store connect.
+	- You've got access to app store connect
 	- You've got a provisioning profile
 	- You're an admin or app manager
 	- Xcode 11.6